 Others have a different take, however.
 The Efficient Windows Collaborative writes: "Wood is not intrinsically the most durable window frame material, because of its susceptibility to rot, but well-built and well-maintained wood windows can have a very long life," they say, adding "Paint protects the exterior surface and allows an easy change in color schemes."

 While the initial cost and ongoing maintenance are higher for wood windows than for vinyl ones, over the long term, that cost difference could even out.
 Editors of DoItYourself.com say, "Wooden casement windows typically enjoy a much longer functional lifespan than vinyl ones, which oftentimes warp and require replacement or maintenance work after just a few years."
 In addition, they note that wooden casement windows are more likely to increase a home's resale value than vinyl.

-Wood and clad-wood replacement windows are the most eco-friendly choices of window materials, provided the wood is from a sustainable source, GreenHomeGuide.com editors say.
+Wood and clad-wood replacement windows are the most eco-friendly choices of window materials, especially if the wood is from a sustainable source, notes contractor Susan Davis in a posting at GreenHomeGuide.com.
 Major window manufacturers like Andersen, Marvin and Jeld-Wen have information on their websites about the sources of their wood products.
 The Forest Stewardship Council has a database of FSC-certified retailers, manufacturers and distributors on its website.

-Wood replacement windows should add significantly to the value of your home, according to most home renovation experts.
+Wood replacement windows could add significantly to the value of your home, according to most home-renovation experts.
 However, in one discussion thread on GardenWeb.com, homeowners and real estate agents say this is not a given.
-For example, wood replacement windows may be much more appropriate for a historic Victorian home, while vinyl replacement windows may look just fine on a modern dwelling without detracting from a home's value.
+A lot depends on the type of home and the condition of the existing windows.
+For example, vinyl, fiberglass, clad-wood or even aluminum windows could look out of place on a historic Victorian home, but just fine and even completely appropriate on a more modern dwelling.
+Rotting, drafty windows are never a plus in any home sale.